 Memrise is underrated!
 It’s one of the few apps that uses videos of native speakers, so you hear real pronunciation and natural expressions instead of robotic voices.
 If you want to pick up useful phrases quickly, this is a solid choice.

 One thing I really liked about Memrise is that you can choose the dialect you want to learn.
 For example, in Spanish, you can pick Spain or Mexico, in Portuguese, you can choose Portugal or Brazil, and in Japanese, you can decide whether to learn with or without script.
-Duolingo doesn’t offer this, so it’s a great feature if you want to focus on a specific region.
+Duolingo doesn’t offer this, so it’s a good feature if you want to focus on a specific region.

 Memrise focuses on real-life scenarios, teaching you useful phrases while showing a native speaker saying them in a video.
 This immersion in the target language helps learners pick up natural expressions and pronunciation.
 After each lesson, you get a summary of what you’ve learned, plus a review section to go over old phrases.
 Like Duolingo, it has streaks to keep you motivated, but the repetition can sometimes feel boring, though, let’s be honest, that’s often needed when learning a language.

 The free plan gives you limited access to videos and conversation exercises (like “ordering coffee” or “asking for a wine recommendation”).
-These are super useful if you’re mainly learning for real-life interactions, but you’ll need the Pro version for full access.
+These are useful if you’re mainly learning for real-life interactions, but you’ll need the Pro version for full access.

 ⭐Busuu App Rating